YOGANAND2003/IRCTC_API/README.md

   "message": "Seats updated successfully"
 }
 ```

-        * Headers:
-            * x-api-key:  Your admin API key which is stored in .env

 ### Running Tests

 You can test all the available APIs using Postman.
 The endpoints are well-structured and follow RESTful conventions.